MariaTsantaki/FASMA-synthesis/README.md

 Installing FASMA requires 2 simple steps.

 **1)** Run the installation script `install_fasma.sh`, in the `FASMA-synthesis` folder, in order to unzip the model atmospheres and install MOOG (MOOG uses gfortan, f77, or g77 compilers).
 During this installation, the user will be asked about system requirements:
-"rh64" for 64-bit linux system, "rh" for 32-bit linux system, "maclap" for mac laptop, "macdesk" for mac desktop.
+'rh64' for 64-bit linux system, 'rh' for 32-bit linux system, 'maclap' for mac laptop, 'macdesk' for mac desktop.

 ```sh
 $ ./install_fasma.sh